How long Does an oil change take?

 The quality of the service is also linked to your expertise.
 If you know what are you doing, you can easily change the engine oil like a professional.
 It's a fairly straightforward job, with very few specialised tools needed.

 The biggest drawback to changing the oil yourself is that you are on your own.
-Depending on your skills and knowledge, if things go south you may need to call in a professional mechanic to assist you.
+Depending on your skills and knowledge, if things go wrong you may need to call in a professional mechanic to assist you.

 Some modern vehicles use special oil filter wrenches, so make sure you do your research before starting.
 You may also need an OBD II reader for resetting the change oil service light.